Training Context

 Go to AI Assistant > Training Context to manage your knowledge base.

-The four types of training context
+The six types of training context

-Website links
+4. Website

 Provide a URL and Autoch.at will crawl the page and pull in its content.
 This is the fastest way to get your existing documentation, help center, or product pages into the system.